eacton/CAGEF/Lesson_5/Lesson_5.md

 In this first scenario, the difference in the means between groups defined by factor B does not depend on the level of factor A and vice versa.
 This means that there is no interaction, and the lines between the factor groups are parallel.
 In the second scenario the difference in the means between groups defined by factor B changes when A~2~ is present.
 There is an interaction and the lines are not parallel.
 ![SISG_2016](img/2wayanova.png)

-We can first run a two-way model without testing the interaction.
+We can first run a two-way model without testing for interaction.

 ```r